hgwood/blog/personal-secrets-in-vault/personal-secrets-in-vault.md

 ## Limitation?

 Since the personal space is part of the shared key-value namespace, it is accessible by root tokens.
-However, root tokens should not be used in normal operation, and their generation should only be authorized by several people, so I think that's OK, even desirable maybe, in some exceptional cases.
+However, [root tokens should not exist in normal operation](https://www.vaultproject.io/docs/concepts/tokens.html#root-tokens), and [their generation is complex](https://www.vaultproject.io/docs/commands/operator/generate-root.html), so I think that's OK, even desirable maybe, in some exceptional cases.

 ## What now?